Yashhh47/Vaidya-App/README.md

-# 💚 Sanjeevika – Smart Health Manager
+# 💚 Vaidya – Smart Health Manager
 **Crafted with Flutter · Powered by Firebase · Built to Save Lives**

-**Sanjeevika** is your intelligent companion for managing medicines, emergencies, and healthcare data — all in one place.
+**Vaidya** is your intelligent companion for managing medicines, emergencies, and healthcare data — all in one place.
 Built for patients, families, and doctors, it simplifies routines, improves medication adherence, and ensures vital information is always accessible, especially in critical situations.

 **[Download APK](https://drive.google.com/file/d/1rVQwrURCPrlP7Y_DvHe4vQCnwIANuXC0/view?usp=sharing)**